Taza Water Reservoir

 The Taza Water Reservoir is a proposed water reservoir and pump house build in Taza Park's Tsuut'ina Nation, Calgary, Alberta.
-It is projected to be completed in August 2023, and was designed by the firm Zeidler Architecture; costing about $18M in construction, in collaboration with WSP Global.
+It is projected to be completed in August 2023 and was designed by the firm Zeidler Architecture; costing about $18M in construction, in collaboration with WSP Global.

 Site and access

 Sited within the Tsuu T'ina 145 reserve, The Taza site spans a total of 1,200 acres, equivalent to the size of 910 soccer fields.
-It stretches ten kilometres along the Sarcee Trail (now TsuuT'ina trail), bordering the southwestern limits of the City of Calgary, and adjacent to the Foothills County, and Rocky View County, sharing capital and resources alike.
+It stretches ten kilometers along the Sarcee Trail (now TsuuT'ina trail), bordering the southwestern limits of the city of Calgary, and adjacent to the Foothills County, and Rocky View County, sharing capital and resources alike.
 It is one of the largest First Nations developments in North America.

 The entire Taza development is split into three distinct villages, the Taza Park, Taza Crossing, and Taza Exchange; with the water Reservoir built onto the Taza Park, creating a gateway into the reserve.
 The Reservoir and pump house complex sits at the southeastern limits of the Sarcee Trail and Glenmore Trail intersection; with the Taza Park bordered on the southeast by the Glenmore Reservoir, which receives the Elbow River as it flows through the Tsuut'ina Nation providing much needed resources.

 History

 The Taza Reserve is occupied by the Dene First Nation known as the TsuuT'ina (formerly called Sarcee people).
 Although the TsuuT'ina people retained their Sarcee dialect after the split from the Dene Northern Nation, the Tsuut’ina moved to the Canadian Prairies where they adopted parts of the plains culture, distinguishing them from other northern Dene people.
 The Sarcee people have lived on the 280km2 reserve secured by the clan leader Chief Bull Head, upon signing the 1877 Treaty 7; and have since seen an exponential population growth.
 With the rapid growth of the city of Calgary, enveloping the eastern boundary of the Tsuut'ina Nation, the Elbow River and Bow River have been stretched thin, disrupting the usual supply of agricultural and Industrial goods needed by the Sarcee for survival.

 The Taza Water Reservoir and pump house proposal serves first to permanently mitigate the issue of Water supply to the Tsuut'ina community, but also as a gateway into the Taza development.